Tokelau: Internet domain name

 Tokelau has increased its GDP by more than 10% through registrations of domain names under its top-level domain, .tk.
 Registrations can be either free, in which case the user owns only usage rights and not the domain itself, or paid, which grants full rights.
 Free domains are pointed to Tokelau name servers, which redirects the domain via HTML frames to a specified address or to a specified A or NS record, and the redirection of up to 250 email addresses to an external address (not at a .tk domain).

 In September 2003, Fakaofo became the first part of Tokelau with a high-speed Internet connection.
 Foundation Tokelau financed the project.
 Tokelau gave most domain names under its authority away to anyone for free to gain publicity for the territory.
 This has allowed the nation to gain enhanced telecommunications technologies, such as more computers and Internet access for Tokelauan residents.
 By 2012, there were about 120 computers, mostly laptops, and 1/6th of the economy consisted of income from .tk domain names.

 According to a 2016 analysis of domain name registration performed by the .uk registrar Nominet using data from ZookNIC, tk domains are the "world's largest country-code domain ... almost as large as second and third place holders China (.cn) and Germany (.de) combined".

-On 3 March 2023, Meta sued Freenom for cybersquatting and trademark infringement, leading to a halt in new domain registrations, and in November 2023, ICANN terminated Freenom's registrar accreditation due to unresolved breaches.
+On 3 March 2023, Meta sued Freenom, the Dutch company responsible at the time for registration of .tk domains, for cybersquatting and trademark infringement, leading to a halt in new domain registrations, and in November 2023, ICANN terminated Freenom's registrar accreditation due to unresolved breaches.
 By February 2024, Freenom settled the lawsuit with Meta, announced its exit from the domain business, and by March 2024, 99% of Freenom domains became inaccessible, significantly affecting Cloudflare's hosted domains.